Disturbia (film)

-Disturbia is a 2007 American neo-noir psychological thriller film directed by D. J. Caruso and written by Christopher Landon and Carl Ellsworth.
-Starring Shia LaBeouf, David Morse, Sarah Roemer and Carrie-Anne Moss, it is about a teenager who is placed on house arrest for assaulting his school teacher and begins to spy on his neighbors, believing one of them is a serial killer.
+Disturbia is a 2007 American psychological thriller film directed by D. J. Caruso and written by Christopher Landon and Carl Ellsworth.
+It stars Shia LaBeouf, David Morse, Sarah Roemer and Carrie-Anne Moss.
+Partially inspired by Alfred Hitchcock's Rear Window, it is about a 17-year-old named Kale Brecht, who is placed on house arrest for assaulting his school teacher and who spies on his neighbors, believing one of them is a serial killer.

-Partially inspired by Alfred Hitchcock's Rear Window, the film was released on April 13, 2007.
-It received generally positive reviews, and grossed $118 million against a budget of $20 million.
+Disturbia was released on April 13, 2007.
+It grossed $118.1 million against a budget of $20 million and received generally positive reviews from critics.